-Improv 201: Scenework
+Improv 2: Scenework

 Make scenework work for you.
 The possibilities are endless when you learn what makes an engaging improvised scene.
 The 2 person scene is the cornerstone of any short or long form performance.
 Building on your previous improv skills, you will develop structure to a scene by finding patterns, objectives, and content.
-This class ends with a group performance of short form games.

-Improv 301: Characters and Relationships
+Improv 3: Characters and Relationships

 Create strong and original characters.
 Through exercises and games learn how to embody unique characters and develop relationships through physicality, voice quality, emotions, and point of view.
 The heart of any comedic scene is your character's choices and their relationship(s) in a scene.
 Create it, Protect it, then Play it 'till the cows come home.
-This class ends with a group staged performance of short form games.
+This class ends with an optional group staged performance of short form games.

 Create active initiations and choices in a scene.
-Don't get lost in a scene. avoid awkwardness of finding the scene.
+Don't get lost in a scene.
+Avoid awkwardness of finding the scene.
 Protect yourself and support your peers by making strong moves.
 Give yourself the skills to create a strong base and build on it so that the opportunities are endless.
 Let's get to the play in improv!
-Skills that will be covered are character, object work, choices, point of view, emotion, patterns, finding the games within a scene, and much much more.
+Skills that will be covered are character, object work, environment, choices, point of view, emotion, patterns, finding the games within a scene, and much much more.
 This class ends with a group performance of short form games for family and friends.

 Put it all together.
 Use your improv skills to learn how to find connections through your improv scenes.
 You will learn how to interrelate your show through story, characters, themes, and games.
 This class will teach you multiple different kinds of long form shows so that the ensemble will have the tools to develop their own long form show.
 This class ends with a group performance for family and friends.